PrimeAcademy/aquamarine-syllabus/README.md

 4. Ask for help.
 We're on the same team.
 You don't get a GPA.
 Cheating only hurts you.

 **If we notice you are not doing the above, you can expect that we will reach out and want to talk about it.**

+## Portal Daily Reflections

+Becoming a programmer is not a one day event.
+It is a journey.
+The Reflections tab in the Portal is your chance to reflect on your learning and how it's going.
+Note that this is primarily for you. _While we can see the entries, we do not monitor it actively._

+If something occurs to you during your reflection you want to talk about, click the checkbox for "I'd like to request a 1:1 with a staff member who is not my instructor" and it'll get routed accordingly.

 ---